About

 Jack

-by Melissa Ross.
-Maggie and George are divorced.
-It's been six
+is a short play by Melissa Ross.
+Maggie and George are

-months, and they're dating other people.
-But they're in the middle of
+divorced.
+It's been six months, and they're dating other people.
+But

-a huge argument outside the dog run in the park about why George
+they're in the middle of a huge argument outside the dog run in the

-didn't call Maggie about an emergency involving Jack, the dog they
+park about why George didn't call Maggie about an emergency involving

-adopted together at the start of their relationship.
-(Cast: 1 woman,
+Jack, the dog they adopted together at the start of their

 Linus

-And Murray by Leah Nanako Winkler.
-Linus is a cat who's
+And Murray is a short play by Leah Nanako Winkler.
+Linus

-seen it all.
-Murray is a young dog, who's newly adopted and neurotic.
+is a cat who's seen it all.
+Murray is a young dog, who's newly

-they are mortal enemies and become friends?
-Can they be more than
+antiquated idea that they are mortal enemies and become friends?
+Can

-friends?
-(Cast: 2 men)
+they be more than friends?
+(Cast: 2 male)

 The

-Presentation by Lia Romeo.
-Samantha, polished and
+Presentation is a short play by Lia Romeo.
+Samantha,

-the three Vikings she's been addressing haven't gotten the point of
+less-than-gentlemanly Vikings she's been addressing haven't gotten

 The

-woman in an art gallery, sketches lifelike sculptures of women, a man
+Kennedy, a young woman in an art gallery, sketches lifelike

-several years her senior strikes up a conversation.
-Jack, trading on
+sculptures of women, a man several years her senior strikes up a

-their shared love and understanding of art, breaks down Kennedy's
+conversation.
+Jack, trading on their shared love and understanding of

-barriers until she – and we – are no longer able to tell where
+art, breaks down Kennedy's barriers until she – and we – are no

-the objectified artist's subject begins and the person ends.
-(Cast: 2
+longer able to tell where the objectified artist's subject begins and

 Shock

-Squiggy, he says the cat has to go.
+Mr. Squiggy, he says the cat has to go.
 But Mr. Squiggy isn't going

 anywhere.
 In fact, he's already taken over Patrick's mind.
 (Cast: 2